HamzaMohammadKhan/Bursar-Project/README.md

-# Bursar-Project
+# University-Portal-Project
-Personal project making a Bursar Office application for University of Karachi
+Personal project making application for University of Karachi